-Moonlighting, as an affiliate, grants those comfortable in their current position to begin learning an implementing business projects with the aid of a safety net.
-Though a person’s potential for growth is somewhat limited by holding a full-time position – it’s still completely possible to begin earning a healthy side-income by moonlighting as an affiliate.
+Moonlighting jobs and after-hour activities, as an affiliate, grants those — comfortable in their current position — a way to begin learning and implementing business projects with the aid of a safety net.
+Though a person’s potential for growth is only limited by holding a full-time position – it’s completely possible to begin earning a healthy side-income by moonlighting as an affiliate.

 The 9-to-5 lifestyle gets a lot of heat in the affiliate marketing circles because it represents a safe, limiting experience when it comes to achieving complete financial freedom.

 How wrong can this mindset toward the 9-to-5 be?

 It’s important to note that many affiliate marketers have started on humble terms; they did much of their dues while working a full-time position for someone else.

 In fact, 9-to-5 positions come with many great benefits:

 - Working with associates develops your ability to manage projects

 - Using the company budget in campaigns so you’re not burning savings gaining an education

 - Access to many tools and resources you may not have in your solo projects

 It’s okay to work a full-time position and take an interest in affiliate marketing by undertaking moonlighting jobs related to (or in) the online marketing space.